HumanitiesDataAnalysis/hathidy/README.md

 The extracted features also include a great deal of metadata; any of this can be bound to the frame as well by passing it as an argument.

-You can access further metadata given an htid, oclc number, or other identifier using ropensci's [Hathi package](https://github.com/ropensci/hathi).
+You can access further metadata given an htid, oclc number, or other identifier using ropensci's [Hathi package](https://github.com/ropensci/hathi). (**Note--for the time being, this seems not be available on CRAN for the latest versions of R**).

-Although this data is fetched by default from the web, I have an opinionated take on how you should store this information; using the Hathi's pairtree format.
-It will nag you to designate a local folder in which to store data; it will also cache CSV files there.
+Although this data is fetched by default from the web, I have an opinionated take on how you should store this information; using the Hathi's stubbytree format.
+It will nag you to designate a local folder in which to store data; it will also cache Apache Arrow 'feather' files there.
 You can also pass it a filename path directly, but I discourage this practice; Hathi Trust filenames are different than identifiers (for example, every occurence of the character "/" is replaced with "="), and your life will be easier if you never use the filename system.

 One of the goals here is to support reproducible research workflows.
 One important thing to note is that the details of file storage are not important for reproducible code, so these are handled through calls to set various options.